bao-project/bao-docs/source/development/contributing.rst

 CI/GitHub Actions
 *****************

-Every repository must have an automated :ref:`CI pipeline <ci>` setup using GitHub Actions.
+Every repository must have an automated CI pipeline setup using GitHub Actions.
 Specifically, by adding workflow yaml files to the ``.github/workflows`` directory.
-The `CI repository <https://github.com/bao-project/bao-ci>`_ contains a number of templates as well as further instructions on how to set it up.
+The `CI repository
+<https://github.com/bao-project/bao-ci>`_ contains a number of templates as well as further
+instructions on how to set it up.

 Here are a few workflows a **maintainer** should add to the repository's :term:`CI`: